 Editor’s Note: We’ve collaborated with Surf Style Training founder Elise Carver to offer a 12-week, surf-specific course designed to increase your wave count.
-The course is typically a $400 value, but it’s available to The Inertia readers for $189 for a limited time only.
+The course is typically a $380 value, but it’s available to The Inertia readers for $189 until June 15th, 2019.
 Check out the course page to learn more.

 In Oz, the surf is starting to remind us of what this time of year is really like.
 Cyclonic swells, looming winter waves, and hopefully a few tubes!